 Conversion Rate (%) = (# of conversions / # of clicks) x 100

-The online conversion metric examines how effective you are at converting your online audience into paying customers.
+The conversion metric examines how effective you are at converting your online audience into paying customers.
 Google defines a conversion as what happens when someone clicks your ad and then takes an action that you’ve defined as valuable.
 The conversion measure itself will vary depending on the type of business you operate.
-For instance, an ecommerce company will want to measure online purchase whereas a SaaS business will want to measure number of trial sign ups.
+For instance, an e-commerce company will want to measure online purchases, whereas a SaaS business will want to measure the number of trial sign-ups.
 The example image for the online conversion metric shows how a software company may want to track this metric.

 Page Visits and Completion Rate